Amy Macdonald discography

 The discography of Scottish singer Amy Macdonald consists of six studio albums, four live albums, one compilation album, twenty-four singles and music videos, as well as fifteen additional B-sides.
-Her debut album, This Is the Life was released in July 2007, peaking at number one in the United Kingdom, Denmark, the Netherlands, Mexico, Scotland and Switzerland.
-The single "This Is the Life" reached number nineteen on the US Adult Alternative Airplay charts, which lead This Is the Life charting at number ninety-two on the US Billboard 200.
+Her debut album, This Is the Life, was released in July 2007, peaking at number one in the United Kingdom, Denmark, the Netherlands, Mexico, Scotland and Switzerland.
+The title track reached number nineteen on the US Adult Alternative Airplay charts, which resulted in the album charting at number ninety-two on the US Billboard 200.
 The album spawned an additional four singles – "Poison Prince", "Mr Rock & Roll", "L.A.", and "Run".

-Her second album, A Curious Thing was released in March 2010, peaking at number one in Germany, Austria and Switzerland, number two in Scotland, Belgium, Greece and the Netherlands, and number four in the United Kingdom.
-The album includes the singles "Don't Tell Me That It's Over", "Spark", "This Pretty Face", "Love Love" and "Your Time Will Come".
-Her third album, Life in a Beautiful Light was released in June 2012, debuting at number one on the Scottish Albums Charts and at number two on the UK Albums Chart.
+Her second album, A Curious Thing, was released in March 2010, peaking at number one in Germany, Austria and Switzerland, number two in Scotland, Belgium, Greece and the Netherlands, and number four in the United Kingdom.
+The album was supported by its lead single, "Don't Tell Me That It's Over", along with an additional four singles – "Spark", "This Pretty Face", "Love Love" and "Your Time Will Come".
+Her third album, Life in a Beautiful Light, was released in June 2012, debuting at number one on the Scottish Albums Charts and at number two on the UK Albums Chart.
 It also reached number one in Germany and Austria.
 It spawned the singles "Slow It Down", "Pride" and "4th of July".

-Her fourth album, Under Stars was released in February 2017, peaking at number two on both the Scottish and UK Albums Chart, whilst reaching number one in Switzerland.
+Her fourth album, Under Stars, was released in February 2017, peaking at number two on both the Scottish and UK Albums Chart, whilst reaching number one in Switzerland.
 The album includes the singles "Dream On", "Automatic" and "Down by the Water".
 Her fifth studio album, The Human Demands, was released in October 2020, and spawned the singles "The Hudson", "Crazy Shade of Blue" and "Fire".
-In 2021, her song "Statues" was selected to represent Scotland at the Free European Song Contest 2021, finishing in fourth place with 77 points.
+In 2021, she represented Scotland at the Free European Song Contest 2021 with the song "Statues", finishing in fourth place with 77 points.

-In 2017, she released her first compilation, a greatest hits album, entitled Woman of the World (The Best of 2007–2018), which peaked at number nineteen in both Scotland and Switzerland, twenty-two in Germany, twenty nine in Austria and number forty-six in the United Kingdom.
-In 2022, she released her first extended play, Don't Tell Me That It's Over, which includes three re–recordings of her previous singles "Don't Tell Me That It's Over", "Run" and "Slow It Down", and is set to release her sixth studio album, Is This What You've Been Waiting For? on 11 July 2025.
-Macdonald has sold over 12 million records worldwide.
+She released her first compilation album in 2017, Woman of the World (The Best of 2007–2018), and in 2022, released her first extended play, Don't Tell Me That It's Over.
+Her sixth studio album, Is This What You've Been Waiting For?, was released on 11 July 2025.
+As of 2018, her estimated total record sales stood at over 12 million worldwide.